 Remembrance & White Poppies

 White poppies are worn in the run-up to Remembrance Day every year by thousands of people in the UK and beyond.
 White poppies have been worn in this way for over eighty years.
-They are distributed by the Peace Pledge Union (PPU).
+They are distributed by the Peace Pledge Union.

-You can buy white poppies here through our online shop and in a number of shops, cafes and other outlets.
+You can buy white poppies through our online shop here.
+You can also find them in a number of shops, cafes and other outlets across the UK.

-You can also read our answers to Frequently Asked Questions about white poppies.
+You can read our answers to Frequently Asked Questions about white poppies here.

 Remembering all victims of war